slupton89/fullstack-twitter-practice/README.md

 With the following features:

-* Cats can send a mew 😸✉️
+* Users can send a post
-* Cats can see all mews that have been sent 😻🗂
+* Users can see all posts that have been sent

 ![example-site](example-site.gif)

 ## Objectives

-* [ ] 📝 Diagram the Full Stack
 * [ ] 🔎 Differentiate between Client and Server
 * [ ] ⌨️ Get user input on the Client
 * [ ] ➡️ Send user input from the client with fetch to the server